Major ingredients of an efficient Vetting Process for Employment

 - Initial video interviews

-The vetting process also depends on the type of role for which you are hiring and the size of your company.
+The vetting process also depends on the type of role you are hiring and the size of your company.
 However, you should always include a few basic elements discussed below.

 Different Steps in the Employment Vetting Process

 To have an efficient and unbiased hiring process, you can implement the following strategies in your employee vetting process.

 If you take the time to write a precise job description, your vetting process will be much easier from start to finish.
 For example, if you are hiring for a sales role, you can write that you are looking for someone with a “customer-first mindset.”